 But what Apple has done, and to be honest, always managed to do, is bring refined audio output to a system that commands a premium price.

 Through a decent pair of headphones it's possible to capture all the nuance of high-bitrate audio, and even streamed to an external speaker via Bluetooth things don't sound as muddy and horrendous as they might on other devices.

 OK, you're not going to use your iPad as a primary music player for either Spotify or onboard tracks, but I found myself increasingly popping the tablet out on the table next to where I was working to get my fix of Cascada or Haddaway.
 (Please tell us: WHAT IS LOVE?)

-So while sonically I'm enamoured, the interface still feels like, as with other elements in iOS 7 for iPad, it's designed for an iPhone and stretched up.
-I'm hoping with iOS 8 this gets something of a tinker.
+So while sonically I'm enamoured, the interface still feels like, as with other elements in iOS 7 and iOS 8 for iPad, it's designed for an iPhone and stretched up.

 I get that it's meant to be a simple way to show as many songs as possible, and appreciate the widgets on the lock screen and in the Control Center.
 However, can't we have a more beautiful interface?
 You can either have a long list of songs with a tiny controller at the top, or a Now Playing screen that is surrounded by bland and unsubtle white.

 What happened to the Cover Flow beauty of the first iPhone?
 Where did that go?
 It's made even worse by the fact that finally we have a processor that can keep up with all the artwork, yet all we get is this pool of limpid uninterestingness.

 It's not a deal breaker, and it speaks volumes about the overall quality of the iPad Air that I'm so annoyed about a tiny thing.
 If there were bigger fish to fry, this would be glossed right over.